Marco's Pizza

 Marco's Pizza, operated by Marco's Franchising, LLC, is an American restaurant chain and interstate franchise based in Toledo, Ohio, that specializes in Italian-American cuisine.
 The first store was opened in Oregon, Ohio, on Starr Avenue.
 It was founded by Italian immigrant Pasquale "Pat" Giammarco on February 18, 1978.

-As of July 2024, Marco's has opened over 1000 stores in the United States (including Puerto Rico), as well as in the Bahamas, India and Mexico.
-In recent years, Marco's has been expanding, with its 1000th store opening in Kissimmee, Florida on October 21, 2020.
+As of June 2026, Marco's has opened over 1,300 stores in the United States (including Puerto Rico), as well as in the Bahamas, India and Mexico.
+In recent years, Marco's has been expanding by approximately 80 new stores each year.

 History

 Founding

 Born in Sulmona, Italy, Pasquale "Pat" Giammarco is the founder of Marco's Pizza.
 Giammarco moved to the United States from the Abruzzo region of Italy when he was nine years old and grew up in Dearborn, Michigan, where he worked in his family's pizzeria.
 He and his father made the sauce recipe that is used in Marco's Pizza locations.